 Teen daughter recently said, your writing is sanguine but serious, She suggested, I write something simple and spontaneous, Not didactic, yet delicious, Preferably funny and humorous.
 I promised to try.
 But mostly to get by.
 She has given me a task tough, As if my writing is not enough.
-Our children are our biggest critic, Some say, they, us mimic.
-I think they develop their uniqueness, In some traits we might see likeness, In others, clear individualistic starkness, But surely, unabashed perkiness.
-Our dear children that we have had the privilege to rear, Soon become harbingers of new ideas from far and near.
-Not on everything do we see eye to eye, But fresh perspectives open new doors by and by.
+Our children are our biggest critic, … Continue reading Daughter’s Dilemma

 Tag: mother